 Patterns use filepath.Glob internally,

-Patterns are tested against the full path of a file/dir to be saved, not only
+syntax.
+Patterns are tested against the full path of a file/dir to be saved,

-Patterns need to match on complete path components. (
+Patterns need to match on complete path components.
+For example, the pattern

 /bin/bash but does not match